 — Dr Michael Ebner, CEO of Hypervision Surgical, Scientist at King’s College London

 Dr Jonathan Shapey, Clinical Senior Lecturer in Neurosurgery, who led the preclinical development of the system and operated the device during the surgery together with colleagues at University Hospital Balgrist, University of Zurich, said:

 Existing systems do not allow for seamless integration into the surgical workflow nor do they provide real-time instantaneous feedback crucial to support effective decision-making during surgery.
 In contrast, our real-time hyperspectral imaging uses a smart camera technology with the potential to transform the way surgeons can visualise tissue during surgery.
 By highlighting different tissue types, for example by differentiating tumour from healthy tissue live and in real-time, HSI could significantly improve the safety and success of surgery.

-— Dr Jonathan Shapey, Clinical Advisor of Hypervision Surgical, Clinical Senior Lecturer in Neurosurgery at King’s College Hospital
+— Dr Jonathan Shapey, Clinical Lead of Hypervision Surgical, Clinical Senior Lecturer in Neurosurgery at King’s College Hospital

 The goal of the researchers is to develop a system that provides clinicians with augmented vision for clear visualisation of vital tissue information throughout surgery.
 This technology could provide critical information to increase both surgical precision and patient safety for improved surgery and patient outcomes.

 Professor Tom Vercauteren, PI of the study, emphasised the importance of multi-centre research and industrial partnerships for successful development of new surgical technology: